Far Post podcast: Discussing all things London football

 - Published

-The Far Post rounds up the latest weekend of Premier League action for the teams in London.
+The team react to the latest round of Premier League results and what it means for London clubs.

-The team discuss record-breaking Harry Kane and ask where he ranks among the greats.
-Will Brentford be aiming for Europe?
-What does Chelsea boss Graham Potter focus on for the rest of the season?
+Have Arsenal been found out?
+What happens if they lose to Manchester City on Wednesday?

-They also talk about Kenny Tete's instant impact for Fulham, moaning managers and loads more.
+Is Graham Potter experiencing the same problems at Chelsea that he did at Brighton?